-Risk management is an integral part of IDH's decision-making process by identifying (potential) from the business units and corporate departments, and at project level, where risks are assessed on the quality of both projects and implementing partners. and mitigating actions taken, as reflected in the Annual Plan 2021.
+Risk management is an integral part of IDH's internal control system, and provides input into our decision-making process by identifying (potential) risks and measures to mitigate them.
+We carry out risk management at corporate level, based on input from the business units and corporate departments, and at project level, where risks are assessed on the basis of project proposals and assessments of the quality of both projects and implementing partners.
+The table below shows an overview of the key risks and mitigating actions taken, as reflected in the Annual Plan 2021.